-Although DSLs (Deena Chetty, Marina Kaloki, Patius Africa and Maria Regan) take responsibility for Safeguarding in Downsell Primary School, the Headteacher [Deena Chetty] is ultimately responsible for all the children / young people in Downsell Primary School.
+Although the DSL - Miss Rachael Alexander-Gordon, takes responsibility for Safeguarding in Downsell, the Headteacher - Mr Deena Chetty is ultimately responsible for all the children / young people in Downsell Primary School.

-Headteacher [Deena Chetty] should be contacted immediately in the event that possible harm (emotional, physical, sexual, neglect) to a child or young person has been caused by a member of staff or volunteer.
+Mr Deena Chetty should be contacted immediately if possible, harm (emotional, physical, sexual, neglect) to a child or young person has been caused by a member of staff, trainee teacher, volunteer or any other adults within school.